10mfox/Gethomepage-Tautulli-Api/README.md

 - Midnight (Indigo/Violet)
 - Monochrome (Gray/Slate)

+Each theme features customizable transparency settings for:
+- UI elements (panels, navigation, footer)
+- Background overlay opacity

 Themes can be changed via the theme switcher in the navigation bar and are persisted between sessions.
-Each theme also supports customizable transparency settings for UI elements.

 ## Development